mesos/chronos/README.md

 Chronos has a number of advantages over regular cron.
 It allows you to schedule your jobs using [ISO8601][ISO8601] repeating interval notation, which enables more flexibility in job scheduling.
 Chronos also supports the definition of jobs triggered by the completion of other jobs.
 It supports arbitrarily long dependency chains.

+*The easiest way to use Chronos is to use [DC/OS](https://dcos.io/get-started/) and install chronos via the universe.*

 ## Features